AbsoluteGZ/AbsoluteGZ/README.md

 - :telescope: I'm learning Python, which is a powerful and flexible programming language that's ideal for getting started and progressing in development, but I don't intend to stop there.

-- :seedling: I implement projects using the TensorFlow and Keras libraries to better understand the principles of operation of neural networks.
+- :seedling: I implement projects using the Pytorch, TensorFlow and Keras libraries to better understand the principles of operation of neural networks.

 - :zap: I regularly read articles and articles on forums such as Stack Overflow and Habr to broaden my horizons.